xizhonghua/GreenDC-Summary/data-center/file/gridDefine.md

 ### Smarter data center power management
 - Improved reliability
-  - The smart grid makes use of technologies for better self-management and self healing without any manual intervention.
+  - The smart grid makes use of technologies for better **self-management and self healing** without any manual intervention.
-  - With the help of real-time monitoring devices the smart grid is able to reduce blackouts by automatically detecting the problems and immediately responding to errors on power line and isolating the error-prone links from the main pwoer network with minimum possible disruptions.
+  - With the help of real-time monitoring devices the smart grid is able to reduce blackouts by automatically detecting the problems and immediately responding to errors on power line and **isolating the error-prone links** from the main pwoer network with minimum possible disruptions.
 - Pricing and electricity and Power peak shaving.
     - Communication and metering technologies of smart grid inform smart devices used in the data centers to reduce their demand when energy demand is high in the regional market.
-    - In order to motivate the data center operators to cut their peak power demands, the electricity price is increased during high demand periods and decreased during low demand periods.
+    - In order to motivate the data center operators to cut their peak power demands, the electricity *price is increased during high demand* periods and decreased during low demand periods.
-    - Consequently, data center operators are assumed to consume less during high demand periods as eventually they would see an economic gain by using energy at off-demand periods.
+    - Consequently, data center operators are assumed to consume less during high demand periods as eventually they would see an economic gain by *using energy at off-demand periods*.
  - Sustainability
     - Integration with **renewable energy** and distributed power generation of smart grid will play a significant role in reducing greenhouse gas emissions.
 It is hoped that smart grid technology will allow the grid to better adapt to the dynamics of renewable energy sources.
     - Traditional power grid was designed for (unidirectional) delivery of power from centralized supply sources to feed fixed predictable loads which makes them hard to accept input energy from many distributed sources.
 By integrating information and communication technology (ICT) with electricity infrastructure, the smart grid will be easily able to accommodate **bidirectional power flows** and support many distributed feed-in points.
  - Demand-side management
     - A smart grid incorporates smart equipments in the grid design, operation and communication.
 Such equipments can provide real-time information about data center operators electrical usage pattern.
-With the help of this information, the data center operator can better manage their energy use and reduce energy costs.
+With the help of this information, the data center operator can better **manage their energy use and reduce energy costs**.
     - Advanced communication capabilities of the smart grid can provide data center operators to save energy and sell them.
-For example, the data center operator equipped with solar panels are allowed to sell their excessive energy back to the grid.
+For example, the data center operator equipped with solar panels are allowed to **sell their excessive energy back to the grid**.
 Recently, Federal Energy Regulatory Commission (FERC) approved Google Energy -- a subsidiary of Google Inc. -- to buy and sell energy on the whole sale markets, hence potential impacts of data center operations on smart grid have started already.

-### Usage: power management of data centers
-- Organizations such as Google, Amazon, Microsoft, and many other Internet based service operators (i.e., the owners of geographically distributed systems) could benefited by accessing smart grid's real-time states, such as power price, power demand, power availability, etc. Upon receiving such information, operators can respond accordingly, sometimes even interactively, to control and optimize many perormance criteria.
-  - e.g., operators could optimize their operational cost by dispatching workloads to the data centers where powre supply is abundant and the electricity price is lower.
-  - e.g., operators could increase renewable energy usage and/or mitiate carbon emission by allocating workloads to the data centers where renewable energy is readily available.

-### Interation of Power Grid and Data Centers
+### Interaction of Power Grid and Data Centers
-The interation is *bilateral* and equally *beneficial* for both utilities.
+The interaction is *bilateral* and equally *beneficial* for both utilities.
 - e.g., data centers may even earn some revenue by providing ancillary services to the power grids.
-  - Ancillary services: are mechanism/services used by the power grids to address normal variabilites in power consumption over time, and ensure resiliency in case of power plant or transmission line failtures.
-When power grid is under stress due to high power demand, the networked data centers can shift their workload to other lowe power demand region.
+  - Ancillary services: are mechanism/services used by the power grids to address normal variabilities in power consumption over time, and ensure resiliency in case of power plant or transmission line failures.
+When power grid is under stress due to high power demand, the networked data centers can shift their workload to other lower power demand region.
-- in case of power failture data centers backup power generators and UPSs can be brought online to powr grid and supply local energy.
+- in case of power failture data centers backup power generators and UPSs can be brought online to power grid and supply local energy.